cbdevnet/midimonster/backends/jack.md

 ```
 jack1.cv_in > jack1.midi_out.ch0.note3
 jack1.midi_in.ch0.pitch > jack1.cv_out
+jack2.midi_in.ch0.nrpn900 > jack1.midi_out.ch1.rpn1
 ```

 The MIDI subchannel syntax is intentionally kept compatible to the different MIDI backends also supported by the MIDIMonster

 #### Known bugs / problems

+Extended parameter numbers (`rpn` and `nrpn` control types) can currently only be transmitted, not properly received as such.
+Support for this functionality is planned.

 While JACK has rudimentary capabilities for transporting OSC messages, configuring and parsing such channels with this backend would take a great amount of dedicated syntax & code.
 CV ports can provide fine-grained single